Read time: 4 mins

 This method identifies four primary compensable factors used to determine pay.
 These factors include:

-- Skills (years of experience, level of education and overall ability)
+- Skills (years of experience, level of education and overall knowledge)

-- Responsibilities (number of direct reports, fiscal accountability and the list of responsibilities of the position itself),
+- Responsibilities (supervision of others, fiscal accountability, customer relations and the list of responsibilities of the position itself),

-- Mental and physical effort (degree and amount of concentration, level and frequency of physical effort)
+- Mental and physical effort (Decision making, problem solving, degree and amount of concentration, level and frequency of physical effort)